Pierre Sprey: Early life and education

-Defense analyst
+Defense analyst and commentator

 During the 1960s, at which time he worked as a statistician for the Office of the Assistant Secretary of Defense for Systems Analysis, Sprey was associated with a group of defense analysts calling themselves the "Fighter Mafia", who advocated for a lightweight fighter as an alternative to the F-15.

 The Fighter Mafia strongly believed that an ideal fighter should not include any of the sophisticated radar and missile systems or rudimentary ground-attack capability that found their way into the F-15.
 Based on energy–maneuverability theory they advocated for a small, low-drag, low-weight, fighter with no bomb racks.
-The Fighter Mafia falsely credit this concept for spurring the creation of the Lightweight Fighter program that would result in the F-16, the most produced 4th generation fighter, of which they had no part in development.
-Sprey also became friends with Avery Kay, whom he claimed was involved with work on design concepts for a large caliber ground attack aircraft that would result in the A-10.
-Sprey's claims regarding designing the A-10, or having a part in designing the A-10, are false.
-This has resulted in controversy, with the recognized designer of the A-10 Alexander Kartveli being recognized over Sprey as the true designer in recent years.
+The Fighter Mafia credit this concept for spurring the creation of the Lightweight Fighter program that would result in the F-16, the most produced 4th generation fighter.
+Though others point to the inclusion of features the fighter mafia had advocated against such as radar guided missiles, as evidence of them having a more peripheral role in its design.
+Sprey also became friends with Avery Kay, with whom he claimed involvement in design concepts for a large caliber ground attack aircraft that would result in the A-10.
+Official records show Sprey (but not Kay), attending as one of three members of the OASD (SA) group, at the 39 member meeting called to define the contract for the A-X program but not at later meetings.
+Marshall L. Mitchel criticizes Sprey for overemphasizing his role saying that Sprey claimed to "have written the test program for the A-X" and that such a claim was not true.

-However both the Fighter Mafia and their critics note the design changes made to the F-16.
-Like the F-15 the F-16 became a costlier multi-role fighter rather than the lighter air-to-air specialist they originally envisioned.
-Sprey continued to be critical of complex aspects of the F-16 and F-15 despite both seeing successful combat use, including the F-15's perfect air to air combat record.
-Sprey also expressed his dissatisfaction with the size and complexity of the A-10, proposing a concept he called a blitzfighter, an extremely small aircraft with a cannon and no other armaments.
+More broadly both the Fighter Mafia and their critics note the design changes made to the F-16 and A-10 as, like the F-15, the F-16 became a costlier multi-role fighter rather than the light air-to-air specialist they originally envisioned while the A-10 was equipped with the anti-tank missiles they advocated against.
+Sprey continued to be critical of more technologically advanced aspects of the F-16 and F-15.
+Despite this, his critics noted both planes saw successful combat use, and that the F-15 has a perfect air to air combat record.
+Sprey at times also expressed his dissatisfaction with the size and complexity of the A-10, proposing a concept he called a blitzfighter, an extremely small aircraft with a cannon and no other armaments.